voltura/WeekNumber/README.md

 ## Features

-Always see the current week number in Windows system tray area in the taskbar and lookup the week number for any other date via right-click on the application icon.
+Always see the current week number in Windows system tray area in the taskbar and lookup the week number for any other date via double-click on the application icon.

 Options to start with Windows, automatically update the application, customize colors, set icon resolution and calendar rules and more.
 For details see _**Help section**_ below.